nkraja33/Build_a_CI-CD_Pipeline/README.md

 [![Python application test with Github Actions](https://github.com/nkraja33/Build_a_CI-CD_Pipeline/actions/workflows/python-app.yml/badge.svg)](https://github.com/nkraja33/Build_a_CI-CD_Pipeline/actions/workflows/python-app.yml)

 In this project, we are going to depoly a web app, which is used to predict the Boston house price using Machine Language Model.

+ To start with this project, you need an github and Azure account.

    we are using the below services for this project: